JustinMaure3/Restaurant-Program/README.md

 The software can also keep track of employees of the year.
 Managers can give their employees gold stars in the program to represent their performance.

+This code is free to use as long as we are credited.

 ## Built With
 * Eclipse - IDE used to program the software
 * XAMPP - Used for hosting the database